 1968

-At the age of 85, Ben-Gurion resigned from the Knesset, retired from political activity altogether, and devoted his time to writing his memoirs.
+In 1971, at the age of 85, David Ben-Gurion resigned from the Knesset, withdrew from political life altogether, and devoted his time to writing his memoirs.

 1971

-On Saturday, December 1, 1973, David Ben-Gurion passed away at the age of 87.
-He was buried in the Sde Boker seminary, next to his wife’s grave, in the plot he had chosen during his life.
+On Saturday, December 1, 1973, David Ben-Gurion died at the age of 87.
+He was buried at Sde Boker, beside his wife’s grave, in the plot he had chosen during his lifetime.

 1973